metaopt/torchopt/docs/source/explicit_diff/explicit_diff.rst

 Differentiable OOP Meta-Optimizers
 ----------------------------------

-For PyTorch-like API (e.g., ``step()``), we designed a base class :func:`torchopt.MetaOptimizer` to wrap our functional optimizers to become differentiable OOP meta-optimizers.
+For PyTorch-like API (e.g., ``step()``), we designed a base class :class:`torchopt.MetaOptimizer` to wrap our functional optimizers to become differentiable OOP meta-optimizers.

 .. autosummary::